the-art-of-dev/tortue-js/README.md

 ---

-Context is named abstract or concrete part of the website we're building.
+Context is a named abstract or concrete part of the website we're building.
 Examples?

 - Header
 - Navigation